 Delayed delete requests

-ExaGrid’s approach to ransomware allows organizations to set up a time lock period that delays the processing of any delete requests in the Retention Tier as that tier is not network facing and not accessible to hackers.
-The combination of a non-network facing tier, a delayed deletion for a period of time and immutable objects that cannot be changed or modified are the elements of the ExaGrid Retention Time-Lock solution.
-For example, if the time lock period for the Retention Tier is set to 10 days, then when delete requests are sent to the ExaGrid from a backup application that has been compromised, or from a hacked CIFS, or other communications protocols, the entire long-term retention data (weeks/months/years) is all intact.
+ExaGrid’s approach to ransomware allows organizations to set up a time-lock period that delays the processing of any delete requests in the Repository Tier as that tier is not network facing and not accessible to hackers.
+The combination of a non-network-facing tier, a delayed deletion for a period of time and immutable objects that cannot be changed or modified are the elements of the ExaGrid Retention Time-Lock solution.
+For example, if the time-lock period for the Repository Tier is set to 10 days, then when delete requests are sent to the ExaGrid from a backup application that has been compromised, or from a hacked CIFS, or other communications protocols, the entire long-term retention data (weeks/months/years) is all intact.
 This provides organizations days and week to identify that they have an issue and restore.

 Data is time-locked for a policy set number of days against any deletion.
 This is separate and distinct from the long-term retention storage that could be kept for years.
-The data in the Landing Zone will be deleted or encrypted, however, the Retention Tier data is not deleted upon an external request for the configured period of time – it is time-locked for a policy set number of days against any deletion.
+The data in the Landing Zone will be deleted or encrypted, however, the Repository Tier data is not deleted upon an external request for the configured period of time – it is time-locked for a policy set number of days against any deletion.
 When a ransomware attack is identified, simply put the ExaGrid system into a new recover mode and then restore any and all backup data to primary storage.

 The solution provides a retention lock, but only for an adjustable period of time as it delays the deletes.
 ExaGrid chose not to implement Retention Time-Lock forever because the cost of the storage would be unmanageable.
 With the ExaGrid approach, all that is needed is up to an additional 10% more repository storage to hold the delay for the deletes.
 ExaGrid allows the delay of deletes to be set via a policy.